ssmall41/pi_poetry/README.md

   These cut total compile work and lower peak memory (~728 → ~620 MiB for a Debug clean build).

-**A note on clean-build wall-clock.** With the Unix Makefiles generator the clean build is *critical-path bound*, not throughput bound: after an initial 8-wide burst it tails off to 1–3 active compiles (long single TUs such as `httplib.cc`, the PCH, and the final single-threaded link), so it averages only ~3 of 8 cores and raising `--parallel` past ~4 does **not** help.
-The big lever for wall-clock would be the **Ninja generator** (`cmake -G Ninja …`), which schedules all cores and would roughly halve a clean build — adopt it if clean-build time becomes a priority.

 ## Running

+### Reading digits from a text file

-Supply a plain-text file of pi digits (one ASCII digit per byte) at `data/pi_digits.txt`, or adjust `config/default.toml` to point at your file.
+Supply a plain-text file of digits (one ASCII digit per byte) and adjust `config/default.toml` to point at your file.
 Then:

 ```bash
 ./build/pi_poetry --config config/default.toml